oraclize/docs/source/includes/_corda.md

 ## Details

-### The Provable's Answer
+### The Provable Answer

-The `Answer` model defined by Provable permits the access to the following information:
+The `Answer` model defined by Provable permits access to the following information:

   * `queryId`: the query ID of the current answer
   * `rawValue`: the actual result (could be a ByteArray or a String)